msmannan00/candy-crush-puzzles/README.md

    </head>
    <body>
       <h2>README FILE FOR THIS DEMO JUST FOR FUN</h2><br>
-      <h1>Welcome to Candy Crush!</h1>
+      <h1>Welcome to Color Puzzle Game!</h1>
-      <p>In this game, your objective is to match candies of the same color in order to clear them from the board and earn points.
-The more candies you match at once, the more points you will earn.</p>
+      <p>In this game, your objective is to guess the correct color based on the given clues.
+Use your logic and observation skills to solve the puzzles and progress through the levels.</p>
       <h2>Gameplay</h2>
       <ul>
-         <li>To play, simply swipe candies in any direction to swap them with adjacent candies.</li>
-         <li>Matching three candies of the same color will clear them from the board and earn you points.</li>
-         <li>Matching four or more candies of the same color will create special candies that can clear entire rows or columns, or clear all candies of the same color.</li>
-         <li>Each level has a different objective, which could be clearing a certain number of candies, reaching a certain score, or completing a specific task.</li>
-         <li>You have a limited number of moves to complete each level, so use them wisely!</li>
+         <li>To play, examine the provided clues and select the color you believe is the correct answer.</li>
+         <li>If your guess matches the correct color, you will earn points and move on to the next level.</li>
+         <li>Each level presents a different set of clues and colors to guess from.</li>
+         <li>Be careful, as incorrect guesses will result in losing points or a limited number of attempts.</li>
       </ul>
       <h2>Power-Ups</h2>
       <ul>
-         <li>The striped candy can clear an entire row or column of candies when matched with two candies of the same color.</li>
-         <li>The wrapped candy can clear a 3x3 area of candies when matched with two candies of the same color.</li>
-         <li>The color bomb can clear all candies of the same color when matched with any candy.</li>
-         <li>To activate a power-up, simply match it with two candies of the same color.</li>
+         <li>As you progress, you may unlock power-ups that can assist you in your color guessing journey.</li>
+         <li>These power-ups can provide hints, eliminate wrong options, or reveal additional clues to help you make the right guess.</li>
+         <li>Use them strategically to enhance your chances of guessing the correct color.</li>
       </ul>
       <h2>Boosters</h2>
       <ul>
-         <li>Boosters are special items that can help you complete levels more easily.</li>
+         <li>Boosters are special items that can aid you in difficult levels.</li>
-         <li>Boosters can be purchased using gold bars, which can be earned by completing levels or purchased with real money.</li>
-         <li>Some examples of boosters are: the lollipop hammer, which can clear any one candy on the board; the jelly fish, which can clear jelly from the board; and the coconut wheel, which can clear a row or column of candies.</li>
+         <li>Earn boosters by successfully completing levels or through in-app purchases.</li>
+         <li>Boosters can offer advantages such as extra attempts, additional clues, or even the ability to skip challenging puzzles.</li>
       </ul>
-      <p>Good luck and have fun playing Candy Crush!</p>
+      <p>Good luck and enjoy playing Color Puzzle Game!</p>
    </body>
 </html>